- What is a Depreciation?

 Straight Line Method and Written Down Method: A Comparative Analysis

 Straight line and written down value methods are generally used for calculating depreciation amount in practice.
-Following are the points of differences between these two methods.
+Following are the points of difference between these two methods.

-Basis of Charging Depreciation:-In the straight-line method of depreciation, depreciation is charged supported original cost or (historical cost).
-Whereas in the written down value method, the basis of charging depreciation is net book value (i.e., original cost less depreciation till date) of the asset, at the beginning of the year.
+In the straight-line method of depreciation, depreciation is charged supported original cost or (historical cost).
+Whereas in the written down value method, the basis of charging depreciation is the net book value (i.e., original cost less depreciation till date) of the asset, at the beginning of the year.

 On the other hand, underwritten down value method, depreciation charge declines in later years, therefore a total of depreciation and repair charge remains similar or equal year after year.